Divorce Exclusively Focused in Family Law

 • The assignment of fault.
 The grounds for the divorce and who was responsible for the destruction of the marriage can impact who receives what.
 Someone who exhibited cruel or adulterous behavior may be granted a lesser amount of assets, for example.

-• Child custody.
+• Child custody considerations.
 The parent who receives primary custody of any children will typically need greater resources to adequately care for them.
 This means that they are likely to be given more assets during the division process, especially if those assets – such as a family home – will help avoid disruptions to the child’s life and aid in their future raising of them.

-• Health of each spouse.
+• Health and well-being of each spouse.
 If one spouse suffers from a chronic illness or disability, they are likely to be granted additional resources.
 Health conditions often influence other relevant factors, including future employability.

 Our team can assist you at every stage of the divorce process, including establishing grounds and arguing for fair and reasonable distributions of property.
 We can also advocate to ensure your children’s interests are protected as the court makes determinations involving custody and support.